 Why do I see a blank page when I try to open the document via the hyperlink in the e-mail?

-You may need to re-install Adobe Acrobat, or change the way you view PDF's in your browser.
-Here's how:
+You may need to re-install Adobe Acrobat, or reset your browser preferences to view PDF's in your browser.

 Why am I prompted for my PACER login when I click on a hyperlink in an e-mail?

 Social Security and Immigration cases are restricted to access by case participants.
 Documents in these cases will prompt you to sign in first with your ECF login and password.
 This establishes that you are a case participant and authorized to online access of these documents.
 For all case types, after receiving a Notice of Electronic Filing e-mail, you must click on the hyperlink within 14 days to receive your "free peek" of the document filed.
 Once the free peek has been used or the 14-day period has expired, you will be asked your PACER login and password in order to view the document.

 If your ECF account includes additional e-mail addresses, each person will also receive an e-mail with an active hyperlink to the document filed.
 And each will have a free peek within the 14-day period.

 If you are not able to access the document filed due to a technical error, please contact PACER and request a credit.

 Why is the document number in my e-mail not a hyperlink?
 How can I access the document?

 The court processes some simple events such as minute entries or minute orders as text-only entries.
 There is no underlying document attached.
 The docket entry itself is the official record of that event.
 These entries are only filed by the court.
 Filers external to the court must always attach a document as part of the filing process.

 I don't see PDF headers when I view documents?